Need fresh thinking? Help is a few keystrokes away.

 Good question.
 We certainly do have the ability to target individuals with laser-like accuracy.
 But just because we can do it doesn’t mean we should.
 And that’s particularly true in healthcare.
 We advise our clients to carefully consider the ramifications of appearing too invasive, which could also cause problems.

 Consider this scenario.
 You suffer an episode of diabetic ketoacidosis and are hospitalized for a few days.
 Thankfully, you have a full recovery.
 The hospital now has sensitive data about you, including the knowledge that you suffer from diabetes.
 It also probably knows what kind of insulin you use.
 With few exceptions and without your permission, HIPAA forbids the hospital from marketing to you because it knows you have diabetes.
-Similarly, your health insurance company now know you have diabetes, so they can’t try to promote a new blood glucose monitor to you.
+Similarly, your health insurance company now knows you have diabetes, so they can’t try to promote a new blood glucose monitor to you.

 Here’s where it gets tricky.
 What if the hospital’s marketing team—who have no information about your stay in the facility—tracked your online behavior and found that you were searching for information about diabetes, glucose monitors or wound care.
 With that data, the hospital can target you using programmatic advertising.
 Your health plan could do the same.
-And when you see the message, you’ll either be happy . . . or jump to the false conclusion that your private medical records were been breached.
+And when you see the message, you’ll either be happy . . . or jump to the false conclusion that your private medical records have been breached.
 This could cause harm to your hospital’s reputation and result in an investigation.

-This coincidental appearance of impropriety has kept some healthcare organizations on the programmatic sideline.
+This coincidental appearance of impropriety has kept some healthcare marketers and their organizations on the programmatic sideline.
 But, again, programmatic advertising offers choices, and marketers don’t have to take advantage of all its bells and whistles.
 You can choose to target a bit more broadly.
 You can even decide when to reach people.
 For example, rather than hitting the person in the orthopedic waiting room, you can wait a day or two.

 Marketers can also select their programmatic methodology as a way to minimize risk.
 The most popular form of programmatic advertising is via automated auction or real-time bidding, in which an open exchange identifies a category, but not the exact sites where the advertising will appear.
 A narrower form is direct programmatic, a technique that allows the selection of specific websites where an ad can appear.
 Programmatic can also be tuned to “blackball” a website so it will never host a specific ad.